JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 <<wait>>
 ```

-Custom actions can be added to Chatterbox by using the [`chatterbox_add_function()`](reference-configuration#chatterboxaddfunctionname-function) script.
+Custom actions can be added to Chatterbox by using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) script.
 Custom actions should be added before
 calling [`ChatterboxCreate()`](reference-chatterboxes#chatterboxcreatefilename-singletontext-localscope).

 <!-- tabs:start -->